marcomicera/distributed-k8s/doc/README.md

 }]
 ```

-This way, [Kubernetes](https://kubernetes.io/) pods can retrieve the node ID of the physical machine on which they are running, and [PerfKit Benchmarker](https://github.com/GoogleCloudPlatform/PerfKitBenchmarker) can successfully include this information in the results.
+This way, each [Kubernetes](https://kubernetes.io/) pod can retrieve the node ID of the physical machine on which it is running, and [PerfKit Benchmarker](https://github.com/GoogleCloudPlatform/PerfKitBenchmarker) can successfully include this information in the results.

 ## Running benchmarks periodically
 Benchmarks are run periodically as a [Kubernetes](https://kubernetes.io/) _[CronJob](https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/)_.